 Allowing meat to rest helps the meat retain its juiciness and also makes it easier for you to slice.

-Plating a delicious pork loin roast from the grill, with those enticing black grill marks and those lovely odor of spices, will bring your guests running.
+Plating a delicious pork loin roast from the grill, with those enticing black grill marks and those lovely odors of spices, will bring your guests running.
 Serve up a few BBQ appetizers, a cold beer, and have yourself a feast fit for a king!

 Can’t get enough BBQ?
 Me neither!
 Check out my favorite dry rub recipe for brisket!
 You might also enjoy reading about the best indoor grill for delicious Korean BBQ.
 Indoor means you can have your favorite barbecue dishes, any time of the year.

 If you love cooking Asian inspired meals you should invest in a wok.
 Here are my recommendations for the best electrical woks.